 When (and How) to "Fire" a Customer as a Small Business

 Small business owners sometimes reach a point where a client becomes too draining.
 Late payments pile up.
 The tone gets disrespectful.
-They might even demand actions that jeopardize compliance (HIPAA, GDPR, or other frameworks) or create security risks.
+They might even demand actions that jeopardize regulatory requirements or create security risks.
 At some point, it's not worth the hassle.
 Let's discuss how to identify these red flags and how to disengage from that client without igniting a bigger conflict.

 Red Flags That Indicate It's Time to Part Ways